 Turn the heat to a low simmer and cook the sauce for 35–45 minutes.
 Stir often to prevent burning.

 Once the sauce is cooked, taste and season if required.
 Turn the heat off and pour the sauce into a blender.
 Puree until smooth.

 Set up a fine-mesh strainer over another pot and press the sauce through.
 Keep the sauce warm while you prepare the rest.

 For the aioli

 Place all the ingredients in a bowl and mix to combine.
 Set aside.

 Lower the potato pieces into the fryer and cook until golden brown, about 5 minutes.
 Do this in batches to prevent your fryer from cooling which would make your potatoes greasy.

 Season the potatoes with salt when they come out of the fryer.

-Drizzle with the brava sauce, chive aioli, fresh chopped cilantro, and chili flakes for garnish.
+Drizzle with spicy tomato sauce, chive aioli, fresh chopped cilantro, and chili flakes for garnish.